erichiller/cmder/README.md

 	<!-- EVIL LINE; BREAKS FAR.EXE				<value name="WndDragKey" type="dword" data="80808001"/>		-->

+# Main goals / Purpose
 Try to maintain portability.
+	!! trying to keep user _settings_ in /config
+	!! trying to keep user  _secure data_
+							_history_
+							_temporary files_ in %USERPROFILE% (aka the home directory)

-I BELIEVE all customizations to be in: (but don't count on it)
+ I BELIEVE all customizations to be in: (but don't count on it):
-	!! also remember that user settings are in HOME DIRECTORY

 	vendor/profile.ps1
 	vendor/init.bat
 	config/
 	bin/
-	github's bin additions
+	msys2/usr/bin/vim
+	msys2/etc/profile
 	scripts/helpfile
 	vendor/irssi
 !!!!	vendor/github-for-windows/cmd/start-ssh-agent.bat
 ------------> I rewrote this and it is important!!!!!

+# Far Manager
-(put the conemu plugins into farmanager)
+1. put the conemu plugins into farmanager
+2. Erase the autowrap plugin
+3. Put the maximus wrap plugin into farmanager

 # Directory Copy (no files)